zbynio414/FullStackOpen/README.md

 ## Motivation

-Main idea is to learn most common techniques widely used in virutal world.
+Main idea is to learn most common techniques widely used.